|La Directrice - Pamela St. Clair

 |Le Professeur Principal - Barry Keith

 Bonjour !
 Je m'appelle Barry Keith.
-I live in Charlottesville, Virginia and was one of the Academy’s first student participants in 1987, and have returned as a teacher the past eight summers.
-I have taught students in French and Spanish for twenty years at Monticello High School, where I also organize a homestay exchange program with students at a lycée in Besançon, France, advise members of the National and French National Honor Societies, and coach the Scholastic Bowl Team and Chess Team.
-I have also served the College Board as an AP Reader in French for thirteen years.
+I live in Charlottesville, Virginia and was one of the Academy’s first student participants in 1987, and have returned as a teacher the past nine summers.
+I have taught students in French and Spanish for twenty-one years at Monticello High School, where I also organize a homestay exchange program with students at the Lycée Ledoux in Besançon, France, advise members of the National and French National Honor Societies, and coach the Scholastic Bowl Team and Chess Team.
+I have also served the College Board as an AP Reader in French for fifteen years.
 I have earned a Bachelor of Arts in French from the College of William & Mary and a Master’s of Education from Virginia Polytechnic and State University.
 I have three children.
-I enjoy reading, Scrabble© brand crossword game, and les gens, la langue, et la culture du monde francophone.
-I will serve as lead teacher and will teach a course in phonetics at the 2018 Governor’s French Academy.
+I enjoy reading, Scrabble© brand crossword game, and les gens, la langue, et les cultures du monde francophone.
+I will serve as lead teacher and will teach a course in phonetics at the 2019 Governor’s French Academy.

 |La Professeure - Rhode N'komba

-My name is Rhode N’komba, and I’ve been a French Teacher at Falls Church High School for 4 years.
-I was born in Douala, Cameroun, educated in both the French and American school systems, and I attended the Spanish Language Academy.
-I graduated from The College of William & Mary in 2012 with a degree in Global Studies, and through my travels and life experiences, I am fluent in many languages.
-I look forward to teaching Portuguese/Francophonie this year, and I cannot wait to meet this year’s Académiciens.
+Moi c’est Rhode N’komba, and I have been teaching French at Falls Church High School for 5 years.
+I was born in Douala, Cameroun, educated in both the French and American school systems, and I attended the Spanish Language Academy in 2007.
+I graduated from The College of William & Mary in 2012 with a degree in Global Studies, and thanks to my travels and experiences, am fluent in many languages.
+I look forward to teaching Portuguese this year, and I cannot wait to meet everyone!